akazakou/hapi-backend-skeleton/README.md

-# Candle Backend Application
+# Node.js API Skeleton Application

+## Heroku Setup

+* Create new application in Heroku dashboard interface
+* Connect to the application plugin `mLab MongoDB`
+* Go to the `mLab MongoDB` plugin configuration web interface and create new database user
+* Go to the setting and assign environment variables:
+  * `NODE_ENV=production` - production node.js environment.
+It will not monitoring src/ folder changes
+  * `database__uri` - MongoDB connection URI for accessing to database, provided by `mLab MongoDB` plugin
+* Install Heroku app to your local computer
+* Go to the sources folder (where placed `.git` subfolder) and add new remotes `heroku git:remote -a app_name`
+* Login into Heroku app `heroku login`
+* Login into Heroku containers registry `heroku container:login`
+* Add new remotes to git configuration `heroku git:remote -a app_name`
+* Push new version of web application container `heroku container:push web:0.0.1`

-## Docker Setup
+## Docker-Compose Setup for local development

-* Download project `git clone https://gitlab.com/akazakou/ads-platform.git`
+* Download project `git clone https://gitlab.com/akazakou/backend.git`
-* Go to the folder with project `cd ads-platform`
+* Go to the folder with project `cd backend`
 * Now you can run project with command `docker-compose up`
-* List of available API Endpoints will be acessible by link http://localhost:3000/docs (Default login: admin / password123)
+* List of available API Endpoints will be accessible by link http://localhost:3000/docs (Default login: admin / password123)

-## What implemented:

-* HTTP web server based on HAPI.js
-* Database storing with Mongoose.js and MongoDB database
-* Swagger documentation description with
-* Offers CRUD operations
-* Branches crud operations
-* User CRUD operations
-* Users authorisation mechanism
-* Access control mechanism for Admin, User, Retailer and unknown auth type users
-* Retailers information CRUD operations
-* Files database models (CRUD not implemented)
-* Seed functionality with example data by fastfood restraunts
-* Plan entity CRUD operations
-* Configuration service for working with ARGV, ENV and JSON configuration files
-* Docker environment operations for service architecture (App Server, DB Server, Mail Server)
-* Logging of main activities on the server

 ## Standalone Setup